DerTaktischeHase/Listo/README.md

-> **🚧 Work in Progress**
+> [!caution]
-> Listo is still under active development.
-Screens, flows – expect rough edges, missing edge-cases and the occasional crash.
+> **Listo is still under active development** - Screens, flows – expect rough edges, missing edge-cases and the occasional crash.
-> Stable 1.0 is planned for late 2025; until then every commit is a snapshot, not a promise.
+> Stable v1.0.0 is planned for late 2025; until then every commit is a snapshot, not a promise.
 > Feedback, issues and pull-requests are already welcome – help us shape the final experience!

+ ---

 # Listo – Shared Grocery Lists
 Real-time, offline-first & multilingual grocery lists for families, roommates and friends.